Moorings, consents and advice

 Traditional moorings

-In UK waters, traditional swing moorings have been the most common mooring used.
+Traditional swing moorings are the most common mooring used in English waters.
 These moorings consist of an anchor (block), chain (rode) and a float.
-These parts can interact with and impact the seabed and benthic habitats.
+These parts can interact with the seabed and impact marine habitats.

-As the tide rises and falls, differing amounts of chain will lie and move across the seabed, being pulled around by the wind and tidal influences on the buoy or attached vessel.
+As the tide rises and falls, differing amounts of mooring chain will lie and move across the seabed.
+The mooring chain can be pulled around by the wind and tidal influences on the buoy or attached vessel.

 This can scour the seabed and damage sensitive marine habitats such as seagrass, maerl (a purple-pink hard seaweed) and reef.
 These habitats support a wide range of marine wildlife, serving as nurseries and feeding grounds for various protected and commercially important fish species.